Berry Phase and Quantum Oscillation from Multi-orbital Coadjoint-orbit Bosonization

 We clearly see that this result is periodic in ${\mathcal{A}_{\rm FS}}/{B}+\gamma \mod 2\pi $ at low-temperatures, and becomes non-oscillatory at $T\gg \bar\omega_c$ when the summation can be replaced by integral.
 This is precisely the origin of dHvA.

-\textbf{Modified Lifshitz-Kosevich formula.---}The oscialltion of orbital magnetization in an external field can be obtained by evaluating the free energy of the zero-mode partition function, $F_{\rm osc}=-T \log Z_{\rm zero}$.
+\textbf{Modified Lifshitz-Kosevich formula.---}The oscillation of orbital magnetization in an external field can be obtained by evaluating the free energy of the zero-mode partition function, $F_{\rm osc}=-T \log Z_{\rm zero}$.
 Using the Poisson resummation formula,